GuilhermoSilveira1/GuilhermoSilveira1/README.md

 ### A Little About Me 🌟

 - 🔭 I’m currently an intern at CNH.
-- 🌱 I’m currently learning React.
+- 🌱 I’m currently learning Selenium with Python.
 - 📚 I like working with Java and MySQL

 ---